phdpablo/article-template/Output/Results/README.md

 ## Overview

-The `Results` folder contains the final results generated from the data analysis.
-This includes all tables, figures, statistical outputs, and any other materials that present the findings of the research project.
-Proper organization and documentation of these results are crucial for ensuring the transparency, reproducibility, and comprehensibility of the research outcomes.
+The `Results` folder stores the final results from the data analysis.
+This includes all tables, figures, statistical outputs, and other materials that present the research findings.
+Organizing and documenting these results properly is crucial for transparency, reproducibility, and clarity.

 ## Contents

-If further organization is required, you can split this folder up into smaller ones.
-Here are some common subfolders that you might consider creating within the `Results` folder:
+You can split this folder into smaller ones if needed.
+Here are common subfolders for the `Results` directory:

-- **Tables**: This subfolder contains all the tables generated from the analysis, presenting detailed numerical results and statistical summaries.
+-   **Tables**: Stores all tables from the analysis.
+These present detailed numerical results and statistical summaries.
-- **Figures**: This subfolder includes all the graphical representations of the data, such as charts, graphs, and plots that visualize the research findings.
+-   **Figures**: Includes all graphical representations.
+This covers charts, graphs, and plots that visualize findings.
-- **Statistical Outputs**: This subfolder holds the outputs of statistical analyses, including regression models, hypothesis tests, and other statistical evaluations.
+-   **Statistical Outputs**: Holds outputs from statistical analyses.
+This includes regression models, hypothesis tests, and other evaluations.
-- **Reports and Summaries**: This subfolder contains any comprehensive reports or summaries that synthesize the analysis results, providing interpretations, conclusions, and discussions.
+-   **Reports and Summaries**: Contains comprehensive reports or summaries.
+These synthesize analysis results, offering interpretations and conclusions.

 ## Guidelines

-- **File Naming**: Use descriptive and consistent names for the result files to indicate their contents and the analysis they pertain to.
-For example, `regression_results.csv`, `summary_statistics.txt`, `data_visualization.png`.
+-   **File Naming**: Use descriptive, consistent names for result files.
+Names should indicate content and related analysis.
+Examples: `regression_results.csv`, `summary_statistics.txt`, `data_visualization.png`.
-- **Documentation**: Ensure each result file is accompanied by documentation that explains its contents, how it was generated, and any important considerations or limitations.
+-   **Documentation**: Document each result file.
+Explain its content, how it was generated, and important considerations.
-  - **Header Comments**: For text-based outputs, include a header with the file's name, author, date, and a brief description of its contents.
+    -   **Header Comments**: For text files, include a header.
+List the file name, author, date, and a brief content description.
-  - **Inline Comments**: Use inline comments within scripts that generate outputs to explain specific lines or sections of code that produce important results.
+    -   **Inline Comments**: Use inline comments in scripts.
+Explain specific lines or sections that produce key results.
-- **Organization**: Keep result files organized in subfolders if necessary to categorize different types of results (e.g., `Tables`, `Figures`, `Statistics`).
+-   **Organization**: Organize result files with subfolders if needed.
+This helps categorize different types (e.g., `Tables`, `Figures`, `Statistics`).
-- **Reproducibility**: Ensure that each result can be reproduced by running the corresponding analysis scripts with the same input data.
-Document any dependencies or software requirements needed to generate the results.
+-   **Reproducibility**: Ensure each result can be reproduced.
+Run the corresponding analysis scripts with the same input data.
+Document dependencies or software requirements.

 ## Additional Resources